Tjorbenn/Vitax/README.md

   - **Neighbors:** Displays the the taxonomic neighbors of a group of target taxa.
   - **Descendants:** Shows the descendants of a taxon.
   - **Most Recent Common Ancestor (MRCA):** Shows the most recent common ancestor of a group of target taxa and their connecting lineage.
+- **Suggestions:** Quickly find any taxon of interest with autocomplete suggestions as you type.
 - **Interactive Visualizations:** Explore taxonomic relationships through a variety of interactive visualizations, including:
   - **Tree:** A classic hierarchical view of the taxonomic tree.
   - **Graph:** A network graph that shows the relationships between taxa.
-  - **Pack:** A visualization that packs taxa into a circle.
+  - **Pack:** A space-efficient circle packing visualiztion, where taxa are represented as circles packed hierarchically.
-  - When a taxon is focused via the list, the visualization briefly highlights the node with a subtle pulse effect to help locate it.
+  - Find any taxon in the visualization from a hierarchical list.
+  - Get metadata for any taxon right from the visualization.
-- **Powerful Search:** Quickly find any taxon of interest with the powerful search functionality.
+- **Genome Accessions:** Access genome accessions for any taxon in the visualization.
-- **Suggestions:** Get suggestions as you type to help you find the right taxon.
 - **Data Sources:**
   - **[Never API](https://neighbors.evolbio.mpg.de):** Vitax uses the Never API to provide the taxonomic relationship as well as taxonomic metadata.
 The Never API is a custom API developed by the [Research Group for Bioinformatics](https://neighbors.evolbio.mpg.de) of the [Max-Planck-Institute for Evolutionary Biology](https://www.evolbio.mpg.de) that provides access to the taxonomic data from the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
   - **[NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/api/rest-api/):** Vitax uses the NCBI Taxonomy API to add additional metadata.
 This includes images as well as links to external resources.